ortus-docs/cbsecurity-docs/usage/authentication-services.md

 # Authentication Services

 You can register ANY authentication provider with **cbsecurity** by using the `authenticationService` setting.
 The value must be a valid WireBox Id and the object must adhere to the following interface.
-The authentication services can be used in conjunction with our JWT services and more featires coming in the future.
+The authentication services can be used in conjunction with our JWT services and more features coming in the future.

 {% hint style="info" %}
 Please note that **cbauth** already implements this interface and is included with **cbsecurity** as a dependency.